the-road-to-learn-react/the-road-to-react/manuscript/intro.md

 **How can I get help while reading the book?**

-The book has a [Slack Community](https://slack-the-road-to-learn-react.wieruch.com/) for people who are reading along.
-You can join the channel to get help, or to help others, as helping others may help you internalize your own understanding.
+The book has a community of learners who help each other and for people who are reading along.
+You can join the community to get help, or to help others, as helping others may help you internalize your own understanding.
+Just follow the navigation to my courses on my [website](https://www.robinwieruch.de/), sign up there, and navigate to joining the community.

 **Can I help to improve the content?**

 If you have feedback, shoot me an email and I will take your suggestions into consideration.
-Don't expect any replies for bug tracking or troubleshoots though, because that's what's the Slack Community for.
+Don't expect any replies for bug tracking or troubleshoots though, because that's what's the community for.

+**WHat do I do if I encounter a bug?**

+If you encounter any bug in the code, you should find a URL to the current GitHub project at the end of each section.
+Feel free to open a GitHub issue there.
+Your help is very much appreciated!

 **How to support the project?**